90th Academy Awards: Ratings and reception

-The American telecast on ABC drew in an average of 26.5 million people over its length, which was a 19% decrease from the previous year's ceremony.
-The show also earned lower Nielsen ratings compared to the previous ceremony with 14.9% of households watching the ceremony.
+The American telecast on ABC drew in an average of 26.54 million people over its length, which was a 19% decrease from the previous year's ceremony.
+The show also earned lower Nielsen ratings compared to the previous ceremony with 18.9% of households watching the ceremony over a 32 share.
 In addition, it garnered a lower 18–49 demo rating with a 6.8 rating among viewers in that demographic.
 At the time, it earned the lowest viewership for an Academy Award telecast since figures were compiled beginning with the 46th ceremony in 1974.
+It was the seventh most watched television broadcast in the United States in 2018 among all viewers and the eleventh most watched among the 18–49 demo; in both groups it ranked behind only sport events and the "Super Bowl Sunday" episode of This Is Us.

 In July 2018, the ceremony presentation received eight nominations for the 70th Primetime Emmy Awards.
 Two months later, the ceremony won one of those nominations for Glenn Weiss's direction of the telecast.

 "In Memoriam"

 The annual "In Memoriam" segment was introduced by Jennifer Garner.
 Singer Eddie Vedder performed the Tom Petty song "Room at the Top" during the tribute.